mongodb/specifications/source/run-command/run-command.rst

   }

 The driver's cursor MUST update its ``id`` and ``ns``, as well as store the ``nextBatch`` from every getMore response.

+Resource Cleanup
+""""""""""""""""

+Drivers MUST provide an explicit mechanism for releasing the cursor resources, typically a ``.close()`` method.
+If the cursor id is nonzero a KillCursors operation MUST be attempted, the result of the operation SHOULD be ignored.
+The ClientSession associated with the cursor MUST be ended and the ServerSession returned to the pool.

+* See Driver Sessions' section on `When sending a killCursors command <https://github.com/mongodb/specifications/blob/master/source/sessions/driver-sessions.rst#when-sending-a-killcursors-command>`_

+Client Side Operations Timeout
+""""""""""""""""""""""""""""""

+TODO...

 Changelog
 =========